okteto/docs/src/content/enterprise/digitalocean/marketplace.md

 ## Support

-If you get stuck or have any questions, feel free to reach out to us at hello@okteto.com, [Twitter](https://twitter.com/oktetohq), or [our Slack channel](https://kubernetes.slack.com/messages/CM1QMQGS0/).
+If you get stuck or have any questions, feel free to reach out to us at hello@okteto.com, [Twitter](https://twitter.com/oktetohq), or [our community](https://community.okteto.com/).